 This data is collected quarterly and reported in the Child Protection Minimum Dataset.
-Data from Q1 2023/24 = 162 change in concern description for data set 2.
+Data from Q4 2023/24 = 114 (change in concern description for data set 2.)

-The majority of concerns recorded relate to vulnerability factors including Domestic Abuse (33), Parental Alcohol Use (19), Parental Drug Use (20), Child Affected by Parental Mental Health (18).
-In terms of Impact and Abuse Emotional Abuse (18) and Neglect (21) are the largest concerns recorded.
-Child Exploitation and Physical Abuse feature but as numbers are lower than 5, individual figures are not provided to protect the identity of children.
+The majority of concerns recorded relate to vulnerability factors including Domestic Abuse (12), Parental Alcohol Use (13), Parental Drug Use (20), Child Affected by Parental Mental Health (18).
+In terms of Impact and Abuse Emotional Abuse (13) and Neglect (19) are the largest concerns recorded.
+Criminal Exploitation, Services Finding it Hard to Engage, Child Experiencing Mental Health Problems and Physical Abuse feature but as numbers are lower than 5, individual figures are not provided to protect the identity of children.
 There are an increasing number of concerns being recorded in registration which could suggest increasing complexities with families experiencing more than one risk/vulnerability factor.
 This has implications for service design and delivery, and learning and development provision to ensure staff have the right knowledge, skills and tools to support their work with families.